Dr Ben Colburn

 Completed PhD students:

-- Carole Baillie (graduated 2015) Revealing the Multiculturalist's Illusion: A Liberal Critique
+- Carole Baillie (2015) Revealing the Multiculturalist's Illusion: A Liberal Critique

-- James Humphries (submitted 2016) Authority, Autonomy and Anarchy
+- James Humphries (2016) Authority, Autonomy and Anarchy

 Current PhD students:

-- Ewan Burns (second year) Conservatism: toward a traditionalist moral and political epistemology
+- Ewan Burns (fourth year) Conservatism: toward a traditionalist moral and political epistemology

-- Philipp Dapprich (first year) The philosophical basis of a socialist planned economy
+- Philipp Dapprich (third year) The philosophical basis of a socialist planned economy

-- Luke Armstrong (first year) Autonomy in Political Liberalism: does it rest on mistakes in folk psychology?
+- Luke Armstrong (second year) Autonomy in Political Liberalism: does it rest on mistakes in folk psychology?